Roger Reynolds: Mentorship, research and writing

 In addition to his compositional activities, Reynolds's academic career has taken him to Europe, the Nordic countries, South America, Asia, Mexico and the United States, where he has lectured, organized events, and taught.
 Though his focus has been on the Music Department at UCSD, Reynolds has occupied visiting positions at various universities: the University of Illinois (Champaign–Urbana, IL, Spring 1971), CUNY-Brooklyn College (Spring 1985), the Peabody Institute of Johns Hopkins University, Yale University (Spring 1982), Amherst College (Fall 1988), and at Harvard University as Fromm Visiting Professor (Fall 2013).
 In his role as a UC University Professor, Reynolds was artist-in-residence and taught courses at University of California, Washington Center, the University of California’s Washington, DC campus (2010–2015).
+Reynolds continues to mentor student in the University of California’s Department of Music as of 2025.

 At the University of Illinois, Reynolds wrote his first book, Mind Models: New Forms of Musical Experience (1975).
 It covers a wide range of topics concerning the contemporary world and the role of art in that world, specific considerations of the materials of music, and the way those materials are shaped by contemporary composers.

 At the time that Mind Models first appeared in print, no one else had attempted to rigorously define the issues raised by those composers who broke most deliberately with traditional European practice. ...
 Reynolds was the first to clearly identify and consolidate into a single framework the vast array of forces (cultural, political, perceptual, and technical) shaping this heterogeneous body of work.

 Reynolds wrote A Searcher's Path (1987) while serving as visiting professor at CUNY – Brooklyn College, and Form and Method: Composing Music while serving as Randolph Rothschild Guest Composer at the Peabody Conservatory of Johns Hopkins University.
 The later closely details Reynolds's compositional process.
 In addition to his books, he has written articles for periodicals including Perspectives of New Music, the Contemporary Music Review, Polyphone, Inharmoniques, The Musical Quarterly, American Music, Music Perception, and Nature.

-Most recently, Reynolds completed the monograph Xenakis Creates in Architecture and Music: The Reynolds Desert House (2022), working with his wife Karen Reynolds to describe how Xenakis designed an unbuilt but fully-planned house for the Reynolds family in the Anza Borrego desert.
+Reynolds has also written two additional books collaboratively with his partner Karen Reynolds, PASSAGE (2017) and Xenakis Creates in Architecture and Music: The Reynolds Desert House (2022).

+The monograph Xenakis Creates in Architecture and Music: The Reynolds Desert House provides a detailed picture of the Reynolds’s relationship over several decades with Iannis and François Xenakis, as well, more particularly, as Xenakis’s creation of plans for an eventual Reynolds dwelling in the Anza-Borrego desert, east of Del Mar.
+The book contains abundant sketches and letters from Xenakis, and an examination of the interesting interplay between Xenakis’s approaches to the creation of both music and architectural projects as well.